-In the context of commercial real estate, an asset’s basis is the original purchase price or cost of investment property plus any out-of-pocket expenses or closing costs related to the acquisition of the property.
+Basis, in the context of commercial real estate, is an asset’s basis is the original purchase price or cost of investment property plus any out-of-pocket expenses or closing costs related to the acquisition of the property.
 Also known as “cost basis” or “tax basis”.

 For example, if an investor purchases a property for $1,000,000 and pays $10,000 for title insurance and another $10,000 in loan fees, their initial basis in the property would be $1,020,000.

 It is important to note that a taxpayer’s tax basis in a given asset may include several other adjusting factors such as accumulated depreciation deductions claimed during the time of ownership or the value of deferred capital gains from tax deferred exchanges executing during the acquisition of the asset.
 This is known as Adjusted Basis.

 Realized1031.com is a website operated by Realized Technologies, LLC, a wholly owned subsidiary of Realized Holdings, Inc. (“Realized”).
 Equity securities offered on this website are offered exclusively through Thornhill Securities, Inc., a registered broker/dealer and member of FINRA/SIPC("Thornhill").
 Investment advisory services are offered through Thornhill Securities, Inc. a registered investment adviser.
 Realized Holdings, Inc. has a minority ownership interest in Thornhill Securities, Inc. Check the background of this firm on FINRA's BrokerCheck.